benjymous/annotations/sandman/sandman.05.md

 Grant Morrison's appearance in _Animal Man_.
 	Jacob Levy <ST802099@BROWNVM> objected to my dismissal of the possible existence of Gotham, the State.
+	Ralf Hildebrandt added more details
+<Kull29@aol.com> added more details about the origin of Gotham